nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-Schedules `napi_finalize` callback to be called asynchronously in the event loop.
+Schedules a `napi_finalize` callback to be called asynchronously in the event loop.

 Normally, finalizers are called while the GC (garbage collector) collects